 But, to quote Examine.com, “The optimal dose for blueberry extract is 5.5 – 11g, with the higher end of the dose being more effective.
 The optimal dose for blueberry extract translates to approximately 60-120g of fresh berries.”

-You’ve guessed it – this is nowhere near the optimal dosage for improved brain function.
+Do you know how much of blueberry extract is in Madmonq?
+20mg.
+You’ve guessed it – this is nowhere near the optimal dosage for the purposes of boosting gaming performance.

 Vitamin B6 is one of those staple ingredients in nootropic supplements.
 It has many small benefits for your body and plays a role in brain health.
 (6)